priyadharisingh/PriyaDS_portfolio/README.md

 #### Key Insights:
 •	Top selling sub-category:  Identifying the top selling sub category.

-•	Profit distribution by time: Evaluating the distribution of profit and sales by time series.
+•	Profit distribution by time: Evaluating the distribution of profit and sales by time series analysis.

 •	YOY Sales and Profit: Analyzing the increase or decrease in YOY Net Profits and Sales.